 Age: Died at 33 (1975-2008)

 Birthplace: Trondheim, Norwaysee more on Rolf Bae

 Peter Boardman was a British mountaineer and author.
 He is best known for a series of bold and lightweight expeditions to the Himalayas, often in partnership with Joe Tasker, and for his contribution to mountain literature.
-Boardman and Tasker died on the North East Ridge of Mount Everest in 1982. ...more
+Boardman and Tasker died on the North East Ridge of Mount Everest in 1982.
+The Boardman Tasker Prize for Mountain Literature was established in their memory. ...more

 Age: Died at 32 (1950-1982)

 Birthplace: Stockport, United Kingdomsee more on Peter Boardman

 Andrew "Sandy" Comyn Irvine was an English mountaineer who took part in the 1924 British Everest Expedition, the third British expedition to the world's highest mountain, Mount Everest.
 While attempting the first ascent of Mount Everest, he and his climbing partner George Mallory disappeared somewhere high on the mountain's northeast ridge.
 The pair were last sighted only a few hundred metres from the summit.
 Mallory's body was found in 1999, but Irvine's body has never been found. ...more

 Birthplace: Birkenhead, United Kingdomsee more on Andrew Irvine